Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Poisson-Charlier orthogonal polynomials and sharp upper bounds for the optimal threshold factors

 \begin{remark} Writing $\mathcal{H}_{n}(x;R) = \sum_{i=1}^{s} \alpha_i (x - m_i)^{n}$ is equivalent to saying that for any polynomial $P$ of degree at most $n$ we have

-Therefore, according to Corollary \ref{HR}, the optimal threshold factor $R_{m,n}$ is {\it{the maximum of the real numbers $R$ for which the corresponding Poisson-Charlie measure $\mu_{R}$ admits a positive quadrature with integer nodes that are smaller or equal to $m$} and which is exact for polynomials of degree at most $n$}. \end{remark}
+Therefore, according to Corollary \ref{HR}, the optimal threshold factor $R_{m,n}$ is {\it{the maximum of the real numbers $R$ for which the corresponding Poisson-Charlie measure $\mu_{R}$ admits a positive quadrature with non-negative integer nodes that are smaller or equal to $m$}}. \end{remark}